qpgmr-de/qpgmr-de.github.io/computer-history.md

 When it was time to replace the [C64](https://en.wikipedia.org/wiki/Commodore_64) the short-list included the [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) and the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga_1000).
 The choice fell on the [Amiga](https://en.wikipedia.org/wiki/Amiga_1000) - because of the superior graphics capabilities.
 From the programming part, I stalled a bit on the [Amiga](https://en.wikipedia.org/wiki/Amiga_1000) - [Amiga Basic](https://en.wikipedia.org/wiki/Amiga_Basic) was OK, but I never really got "warm" with it.

+Around that time the company of my parents needed their first computer.
+And this was the first time, when I touched an IBM midrange machine: an [IBM System /36](https://en.wikipedia.org/wiki/IBM_System/36) Model 5362.
+Until then I only knew home coputers - single user machines - and now seeing a computer where multiple users could work at the same time, was really cool.
+I still remember some of games, that were installed on the machine - especially "Excalibur" (some kind of text adventure).

 I learned Pascal in School on [Commodore Amigas](https://en.wikipedia.org/wiki/Amiga_1000) which were extended with the [1060 Sidecar extension](https://en.wikipedia.org/wiki/Amiga_Sidecar) and running [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal) on [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS).

 As my brother wanted to keep the Amiga, I decided to buy my first [IBM AT](https://en.wikipedia.org/wiki/IBM_Personal_Computer_AT) [compatible 286-clone](https://en.wikipedia.org/wiki/IBM_PC_compatible), so I was able to program Turbo Pascal.

 After completing school in 1986, I started working as a car mechanic trainee, but never I lost interest in computers.
-Which was good, as besides my father I was the only one, who knew the [IBM System /36](https://en.wikipedia.org/wiki/IBM_System/36) that was running the business software in the company of my parents.
+Which was good, as besides my father I was the only one, who knew the  that was running the business software in the company of my parents.

 ### Becoming a professional software developer